grafana/yugabyte-datasource/docs/sources/setup.md

 weight: 20
 hero:
   title: Configuring the Yugabyte data source plugin
-  description: This document outlines configuration options for the Yugabyte data source
+  description: This document outlines configuration options for the Yugabyte data source.
   level: 1
 ---

 {{< docs/hero-simple key="hero" >}}

-Configuring the Yugabyte plugin is a two step process
+Configuring the Yugabyte plugin is a two step process:

 1. Installing the yugabyte plugin
 2. Configuring the yugabyte data source